The Night of the Living Duck

 The Night of the Living Duck is a six-minute 1988 Merrie Melodies cartoon starring Daffy Duck, directed by Greg Ford and Terry Lennon.
 It was released to theatres as a part of Daffy Duck's Quackbusters on September 24, 1988 and precedes the film in all subsequent releases, including in TV broadcasts and home media.

 The title is a pun on Night of the Living Dead, although the cartoon has nothing to do with said film's theme of a zombie apocalypse.

 This short was also one of Mel Blanc's final performances, as it was released less than a year before his death.

-The short was released on a program of special world premiere matinee screenings of the New York Film Festival’s opening day celebration event.
+The short was shown on the opening day of the 1988 New York Film Festival before Pedro Almodovar's Women on the Verge of a Nervous Breakdown.

 Plot

-Daffy Duck, engaging in his penchant for comic book perusal akin to his previous cinematic exploits in The Great Piggy Bank Robbery, immerses himself in the gripping pages of "Hideous Tales".
+Daffy Duck, engaging in his penchant for comic book reading akin to his previous cinematic exploits in The Great Piggy Bank Robbery, immerses himself in the gripping pages of "Hideous Tales".
 Enthralled by the narrative involving the enigmatic "Noseman" and the looming presence of "Schmodzilla," Daffy eagerly anticipates the continuation of the story in the subsequent issue, deeming it a coveted collector's item.
 However, his quest for the next installment is abruptly interrupted when a falling monster clock renders him unconscious.

-Amidst the depths of slumber, Daffy finds himself thrust into a surreal realm, assuming the role of the featured entertainer in a nightclub populated by an eclectic array of classic movie monsters.
-Among the eerie patrons are renowned figures such as Count Dracula, Frankenstein's monster, the Wolf Man, and various other iconic creatures of lore.
-Despite his initial trepidation, Daffy discovers a miraculous vocal talent facilitated by the application of "Eau de Tormé" throat spray, enabling him to captivate the audience with a spirited rendition of "Monsters Lead Such Interesting Lives."
+In a dream sequence, Daffy finds himself as the emcee in a nightclub populated by an eclectic array of classic movie monsters such as Count Dracula, Frankenstein's monster, the Wolf Man and Alfred E. Neuman.
+Despite his initial trepidation, Daffy uses "Eau de Tormé" throat spray, giving him the real Mel Tormé's voice as he begins singing "Monsters Lead Such Interesting Lives."

-However, Daffy's jovial banter takes a perilous turn when he unwittingly incurs the wrath of Schmodzilla with his jesting remarks.
-Provoked by Daffy's irreverence, the towering reptilian creature swiftly devours the hapless duck, plunging him into a harrowing ordeal.
-Awakening from his nocturnal reverie, Daffy finds himself confined within a wastebasket alongside the elusive comic he sought, now bearing the ominous visage of Schmodzilla on its cover.
-Dismissing the surreal encounter with a characteristic scoff, Daffy is confronted once more by the menacing persona of Schmodzilla, humorously quipping, "You were expecting maybe Calvin Coolidge?"
+Daffy's attempts at insult comedy anger Schmodzilla in the audience; Schmodzilla then devours Daffy.
+Daffy awakens in a wastebasket alongside the comic he sought with Schmodzilla on its cover.
+Dismissing the surreal encounter with a characteristic scoff, Daffy is confronted once more by the menacing persona of Schmodzilla, who quips "You were expecting maybe Calvin Coolidge?"